 Premium Lens Options

-Do you wear glasses or contacts for overall vision and, additionally, glasses to read?
+Do you wear glasses or contacts for the overall vision and, additionally, glasses to read?
 For those patients who are looking for more visual freedom with less dependence on glasses or contacts, recent advances in lens implant technology provide an attractive option.

 Magruder Eye Institute offers a variety of replacement Intraocular Lens options and, likely, there is a lens that is best suitable for your particular eye health and your personal lifestyle.
 Multifocal Lens Implants, sometimes referred to as “Lifestyle Lens” or “Premium Lens,” can treat vision at a variety of distances and, most notably, up close or at reading distance.
 The term “multifocal” means that the lens literally provides multiple focal points so people can see well at a variety of distances, resulting in greater independence from glasses or contact lenses than ever before.

 Multifocal Intraocular Lenses are much like multifocal glasses in that they can allow the eye to focus at several distances.
-These lenses help patients focus on near and distant objects in the eye at the same time and are designed to offer better overall vision.
+These lenses help patients focus on near and distant objects in the eye at the same time and are designed to offer a better overall vision.
 While overall vision with multifocal lenses is better than that with monofocal lenses, patients with these lenses may have some loss of contrast in the distance and may see some glare and halos when driving at night.

 Using innovative Wavefront technology, the TECNIS™ lens implant restores safer, sharper vision than before your treatment.
-The Tecnis lens option provides better vision at all distances including readers vision.
-One benefit is better reaction time in performing more challenging tasks throughout the day.
+The Tecnis lens option provides better vision at all distances including reading.
+One benefit is the better reaction time in performing more challenging tasks throughout the day.
 In fact, in a clinical driving simulator study, the TECNIS lens implant allowed drivers to identify a pedestrian 45 feet sooner than those with a traditional lens implant.

 The TECNIS™ lens implant is a Multifocal Lens option and is the first and only lens with claims approved by the U.S. Food & Drug Administration (FDA) for improved functional vision in low light conditions – including night driving – which is likely to provide a meaningful safety benefit for older drivers.

-Magruder Eye Institute also offers the new Tecnis Symfony® extended depth-of-focus IOL, which provides a more seamless range of vision across a spectrum of distances.
+Magruder Eye Institute also offers the new Tecnis Symfony® extended-depth-of-focus IOL, which provides a more seamless range of vision across a spectrum of distances.
 This lens can help mitigate the effects of presbyopia (the need for reading glasses at close distances) while providing a fuller range of clear vision at other distances as well.
-Tecnis Symfony Toric IOL offers extended depth of focus as well as treating astigmatism.
+Tecnis Symfony Toric IOL offers an extended depth of focus as well as treating astigmatism.

 You’ll be given detailed information about all types of lenses, including costs and insurance coverage when you visit Magruder Eye Institute.
 Patients are encouraged to take the time to ask doctors and staff any questions possible in order to make a comfortable, informed decision about which options are best for you.